PostgreSQL-For-Wordpress/postgresql-for-wordpress/readme.txt

 There is no screenshot for this plugin

 == Changelog ==

+= 1.2.1 =
+* Corrected 'ON DUPLICATE KEY ...' handling (was not working at all)
+* Modified SQL_CALC_FOUND_ROWS handling for correct paging
+* Some conversion handling for WPMU to install correctly (WPMU not working yet though)
+* Improved installation/upgrade handling code (better detection of indexes, ADD COLUMN support, ...)

 = 1.2.0 =
 * Error logging is disabled in the distribution